-Closing the gap between how people live and how homes are designed is at the heart of Making Room: Housing for a Changing America, an exhibition presented by the National Building Museum, Citizens Housing and Planning Council (CHPC), Resource Furniture, and AARP.
+Closing the gap between how people live and how homes are designed was at the heart of Making Room: Housing for a Changing America, an exhibition presented by the National Building Museum, Citizens Housing and Planning Council (CHPC), Resource Furniture, and AARP.
 The exhibit ran for 14 months beginning in late 2017, presenting a diversity of housing options and showcasing how design can be an integral tool in meeting modern society’s housing needs.

 The heart of Making Room is The Open House, a 1,000 square foot demonstration home designed to accommodate a variety of increasingly common household formation types that are underserved by current housing options.
 During the exhibition’s 10-month run, The Open House will be transformed twice, each version supporting a different household configuration.

 The brainchild of architect Pierluigi Colombo of Clei, The Open House features cutting-edge products such as transforming and multifunctional furniture from Resource Furniture and Clei, moving wall systems from Hufcor, a state-of-the-art kitchen with adjustable cooking and dining surfaces from Ernest Rust, bathroom fixtures designed to maximize space from Duravit, a raised access flooring system from NewFloor with integrated porcelain tiles from Ceramics of Italy, innovative, in-wall storage systems by Protek S.R.L and many more.
 All of the products in The Open House were selected for their ability to provide exceptional comfort and functionality to all of the “occupants” of the home, regardless of their age or physical ability, based on the principles of universal design.